 Two new passenger elevators will create vertical access throughout the Coxe (Egyptian) and Harrison Wings so that all guests can move easily among some of our most-visited spaces.

 The new Harrison Wing Elevator will be conveniently located adjacent to the Main Entrance Hall.
-Visitors will be able to travel down to the Harrison Auditorium on the lower floor or up to the China & Japan Gallery on the upper floor.
+Visitors will be able to travel down to the Harrison Auditorium on the lower floor or up to the China and Japan Galleries on the upper floor.
 For the first time, all guests with wheelchairs and strollers will have direct access to the Auditorium from the Main Entrance Hall, and will also be able to move from the Auditorium to the upper floors at their convenience.

-From the light-filled Gateway to Egypt off of the Main Entrance Hall, the new Coxe (Egyptian) Wing Elevator will link the Egypt (Sphinx) Gallery and Egypt (Mummies) Gallery on the upper floor, transporting visitors through the wonders of ancient Egypt & Nubia. (*Please note that while the Egypt (Sphinx) Gallery is now closed for conservation of monumental artifacts, the Egypt (Mummies) Gallery remains open.)
+From the light-filled Gateway to Egypt off of the Main Entrance Hall, the new Coxe (Egyptian) Wing Elevator will link the Egypt (Sphinx) Gallery and Egypt (Mummies) Gallery on the upper floor, transporting visitors through the wonders of ancient Egypt and Nubia. (*Please note that while the Egypt (Sphinx) Gallery is now closed for conservation of monumental artifacts, the Egypt (Mummies) Gallery remains open.)

 New Galleries to Discover